01 of 13

 13 of 13

 Shinkari Melam is a classical music performance using traditional instruments in Kerala.
-Here, the musicians are performing with cymbals and the chenda, a cylindrical percussion instrument that's used widely in south Indian states.
+Musicians perform with cymbals and the chenda, which is a cylindrical percussion instrument that's used widely in south Indian states.
 The chenda is used as an accompaniment for religious art forms and dance rituals in Kerala, including Pulikalli tiger play.